homebysix/docklib/README.md

 dock.save()
 ```

-Add Microsoft Word to the left side of the Dock:
+### Add Microsoft Word to the left side of the Dock

 ```python
 from docklib import Dock